OptiJava/OptCarpetAddition/README-en.md

 Language: English | [中文](https://github.com/OptiJava/OptCarpetAddition/blob/master/README.md)

-> This is an extension module of `Carpet`.
+> This is an extension mod of `Carpet`.
 The goal is to add some functions that do not greatly change the original game mechanism but optimize the player experience.

 Build with [Preprocessor](https://github.com/ReplayMod/preprocessor)